liltims77/Data_Warehouse_design/README.md

 ```
 ## Load Fact and Dimension into EDW schema for anaysis
-Fact and dimension tables are loaded into the edw(enterprise datawarehouse) schema where they can be used for analysis, reporting and also go get deep insight required for an organization
+Fact and dimension tables are loaded into the edw(enterprise datawarehouse) schema where they can be used for analysis, reporting and also go get deep insight required for the organization.
 ![LOAD_INTO_EDW](https://github.com/user-attachments/assets/9639107d-e1f1-464b-bf8b-7e5ca6f6ffca)

+## How to ensure data integrity and cleanliness
+- Data Integrity refers to the accuracy, consistency, and trustworthiness of data over its entire lifecycle.
+It ensures that data is complete and unaltered, except through authorized modifications.
+This concept encompasses aspects like preventing corruption, ensuring proper access control, and maintaining data accuracy through regular validation.
+- Data Cleanliness focuses on ensuring that data is free from errors, inconsistencies, and redundancies.
+Clean data is devoid of duplicates, inaccuracies, and irrelevant information, making it suitable for analysis and use.
+### Steps taken to ensure data integrity for this project
+- Dropping Duplicates and Resetting Index: Removing duplicate records prevents redundant data from skewing analysis or insights.
+Resetting the index ensures data organization and proper tracking after duplicates are removed.
+- Checking and Cleaning Columns for Invalid or Missing Data: This step ensures that each column contains valid entries, replacing or removing missing values as necessary to maintain the dataset's usability and consistency.
+- Normalizing Column Names for Consistency: Standardizing column names ensures uniformity, which is particularly important when merging datasets or automating processes.
+Consistent naming conventions improve readability and reduce errors during analysis.

+## Validate data correctness for Fact and Dimension tables